Strategic Dynamic Pricing with Network Effects: Price Discrimination

-In particular, if $\alpha_i= \frac{1}{m}$ for all $i \in [m]$, then we have $\mathbf{p}_2= \mathbf{1} - \frac{1}{2} \mathbf{b}(E, \frac{1}{4m})$, where $\mathbf{b}(E, \frac{1}{4m})$ is the \emph{Bonacich} centrality of parameter $\frac{1}{4m}$ in network $E$.\footnote{Bonacich centrality of parameter $\beta$ in network $E$ is defined as $\mathbf{b}(E, \beta)= \left(I - \beta E \right)^{-1} \mathbf{1}$ (see \cite{bonacich1987power}).} \end{corollary} \begin{proof} The proof is presented in Appendix \ref{App:Proof:cor2:pricediscrimination}. \end{proof} The intuition of this Corollary (as well as Theorem \ref{thm:pricediscrimination}) is instructive as it shows that in the first round, seller would offer a lower price to those groups with larger Bonacich centrality.
-This is to encourage those buyers to purchase in the first rounds which in turn incentivizes more buyers (due to larger centrality) to purchase in the second round.
-We next compare the revenue in this setting with that of a static pricing which is extensively studied in \cite{candogan2012optimal}. \begin{remark} \textup{ The buyer's strategies in a setting with one round of pricing is given by a thresholding policy where buyers in group $i$ purchase the item if their valuation exceed $v^{(i)}$.
-These thresholds satisfy
+where $\mathbf{b}(E, \beta)$ is the Bonacich centrality with parameter $\beta$ in network $E$ defined as $\mathbf{b}(E, \beta)= \left(I - \beta E \right)^{-1} \mathbf{1}$ (see \cite{bonacich1987power}).
+Proposition \ref{thm:pricediscrimination} establishes that the optimal price sequence is linear and the slope of this linear price sequence is given by a ``weighted Bonacich centrality''.
+This implies that in the early periods the monopolist offers a lower price to more central blocks and rapidly increases the price offered to them in subsequent periods.
+This is to encourage more central buyers to purchase in the early periods which in turn incentivizes more buyers (due to larger centrality) to purchase in subsequent periods.

+We next compare the optimal price sequence in this setting with that of the static pricing studied in \cite{candogan2012optimal}.
+The buyer's strategies in a setting with one round of pricing is given by a threshold rule where buyers in block $i$ purchase the item if their valuation exceed $v^{(i)}$.
+These thresholds satisfy the indifference condition